-The Group's income tax expenses for the year ended 31 December 2022 amounted to approximately RMB2,558 million (2021: approximately RMB4,812 million), representing a decrease of approximately 46.8% as compared with the corresponding period in 2021, primarily due to the decrease in PRC corporate income tax and PRC land appreciation tax expenses.
+The Group's income tax expenses for the year ended 31 December 2023 amounted to approximately RMB617 million (2022: approximately RMB2,558 million), representing a decrease of approximately 75.9% as compared with the corresponding period in 2022, primarily due to the decrease in PRC corporate income tax and PRC land appreciation tax expenses.

-Profit Attributable to Owners of the Company
+Profit/(Losses) Attributable to Owners of the Company

-For the year ended 31 December 2022, the Group recorded profit attributable to owners of the Company of approximately RMB408 million (2021: approximately RMB5,992 million), representing a decrease of approximately 93.2% as compared with the corresponding period in 2021.
+For the year ended 31 December 2023, the Group recorded loss attributable to owners of the Company of approximately RMB2,653 million (2022: profit attributable to owners of the Company of approximately RMB408 million), representing a turnaround as compared with the corresponding period in 2022.

-For the year ended 31 December 2022, basic earnings per share was approximately RMB9.9 cents (2021: approximately RMB144.7 cents), representing a decrease of approximately 93.2% as compared with the corresponding period in 2021.
+For the year ended 31 December 2023, basic losses per share was approximately RMB64.1 cents (2022: basic earnings per share of approximately RMB9.9 cents), representing a turnaround as compared with the corresponding period in 2022.

-Core earnings (being the profit excluding the fair value gains/(losses) on investment properties, revaluation gains/ (losses) on completed properties held for sale transferred to investment properties and foreign exchange gains/ (losses) on financing activities during the year under review) for the year ended 31 December 2022 amounted to approximately RMB3,676 million (2021: approximately RMB5,152 million), representing a decrease of approximately 28.6% as compared with the corresponding period in 2021.
+Core losses (being the losses excluding the fair value gains/(losses) on investment properties, revaluation gains/ (losses) on completed properties held for sale transferred to investment properties and foreign exchange gains/ (losses) on financing activities during the year under review)^(Note) for the year ended 31 December 2023 amounted to approximately RMB904 million (2022: core earnings of approximately RMB3,676 million), representing a turnaround as compared with the corresponding period in 2022.

-Core earnings attributable to owners of the Company (being the profit excluding the fair value gains/(losses) on investment properties, revaluation gains/(losses) on completed properties held for sale transferred to investment properties and foreign exchange gains/(losses) on financing activities during the year under review) for the year ended 31 December 2022 amounted to approximately RMB2,451 million (2021: approximately RMB3,766 million), representing a decrease of approximately 34.9% as compared with the corresponding period in 2021.
+Core losses attributable to owners of the Company (being the losses excluding the fair value gains/(losses) on investment properties, revaluation gains/(losses) on completed properties held for sale transferred to investment properties and foreign exchange gains/(losses) on financing activities during the year under review)^(Note) for the year ended 31 December 2023 amounted to approximately RMB1,148 million (2022: core earnings attributable to owners of the Company of approximately RMB2,451 million), representing a turnaround as compared with the corresponding period in 2022.